dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Advanced: Call Func tracks

 Godot's animation engine doesn't stop here.
-If you're already comfortable with Godot's scripting language GDScript and API, you know, that each node type is a class and has a bunch of functions, that can be called.
+If you're already comfortable with Godot's scripting language GDScript and API you know that each node type is a class and has a bunch of functions, that can be called.

-For example, the [`SamplePlayer2D`](http://docs.godotengine.org/en/stable/classes/class_sampleplayer2d.html) has a function to play a sample.
+For example, the [`SamplePlayer2D`](http://docs.godotengine.org/en/stable/classes/class_sampleplayer2d.html) node type has a function to play a sample.

 As we create animations, playing a sample at a specific keyframe would be great, too.
 This is where "Call Func Tracks" come in handy.
 These tracks reference a node again, this time without a reference to a property.
+Instead a keyframe holds the name and arguments of a function to be called.

 To let Godot play a sample when reaching a keyframe, follow this list:

-* Add a SamplePlayer2D to the Scene Tree and add a sample library and a sample to it.
+* Add a SamplePlayer2D to the Scene Tree and add a sample library and a sample to it
-* Click on "Add track" (![Add track](images/addTrack.png)) on the track controls of the animation tab.
+* Click on "Add track" (![Add track](images/addTrack.png)) on the track controls of the animation tab
-* Select "Add Call Func Track" from the list of possible track types.
+* Select "Add Call Func Track" from the list of possible track types
 * Select the SamplePlayer2D node in the selection window.
-Godot will add the track with the reference to the node.
+Godot will add the track with the reference to the node
 * Select the frame, where the sample should be played by using the timeline header
 * Click on "Add keyframe" near the settings of our func track (![Add keyframe](images/addKeyframe.png)).
 * Select the keyframe
 * Enable the Keyframe Editor
-* Enter "play" as the name of the function and set the argument counter to 1.
+* Enter "play" as the name of the function and set the argument counter to 1
-* Select "String" as the first argument type and use the Sample name as the argument value.
+* Select "String" as the first argument type and use the sample name as the argument value

-Now, when reaching the keyframe, Godot will call the SamplePlayer2D node's "play" function with the name of the sample.
+When reaching the keyframe, Godot will call the SamplePlayer2D node's "play" function with the name of the sample.

 ## References